What is a commercial invoice (and how to raise one)

 - Place the third copy inside the package for the customer

-Don’t forget to retain your own copies of your commercial invoice.
+Don’t forget to keep copies of your commercial invoice.
 These will come in handy if complications arise down the line and provide valuable information that you’ll need for your VAT return (more on this in a bit).

 Additionally, ensure your package is: